evert-platform/evertbase/README.md

 ### Installation
 Clone the `master` branch of the repository to get the latest stable version of the application, then navigate to the folder in the command line.

+Add the conda-forge channel to the anaconda installer:
+`conda config --add channels conda-forge`

 Create a virtual environment for the app using the following command: